Master in Development Studies

 The programme is invaluable to young and mid-career professionals currently working in the government sector, national or international NGOs and staff of Southern and Northern universities focusing on Development Studies.

 - Applicants are required to have a Bachelor degree in one of the social sciences or equivalent, comprising at least three years studies at a recognised university or institute of higher education.
 They must have obtained at least class 2.2 (Lower Second), B or equivalent, but preferably class 2.1 (Upper Second), B+ or equivalent.
 Applicants from Bangladesh, Bhutan, India, Nepal and Pakistan are required to have an MA degree.

 - Professional experience relevant to the specialisation which the applicant wishes to study is normally expected and is a preference for admission.

 - Applicants who are not native English speakers are required to demonstrate their proficiency.
 Thus on application for admittance to an ISS programme, students must provide a certificate from TOEFL (PBT-580, CBT-237, iBT 92) or IELTS academic test 6.5.

-You can apply to the MA programme by filling in a complete application form.
-The applications are assessed on a regular basis by the Admission Board.
+You can apply to the MA in Development Studies programme by completing the application form.
+Applications are assessed on a regular basis by the Admissions Office.